- Study at Deakin

 The use of learning technologies such as CloudDeakin, teleconferencing, eLive, and iLectures will facilitate student engagement in a large proportion of the specialist units.

-A compulsory introductory five day program on the Melbourne Burwood Campus is normally held in the second week of February.
+A compulsory introductory five day program at Burwood (Melbourne) is normally held in the second week of February.

 On completion of the Graduate Diploma course, students wishing to continue studies must enrol in H771 Master of Nursing Practice.
 Credit will be granted for units completed in the Graduate Diploma of Nursing Practice (Perioperative).